 Linda van Bergen, 'Pronouns and word order in Old English, with particular reference to the indefinite pronoun man'.
 PhD 2000, now published (Routledge, 2003), followed by three-year British Academy post-doctoral fellowship.
 Lectureship at Edinburgh.

 Marije van Hattum (joint supervision with Nuria Yáñez-Bouza), 'Irish English modal verbs from the 14th to the 20th centuries'.
 PhD 2012.
 Lectureship at Liverpool Hope.

 Willem Hollmann (joint supervision with Bill Croft), 'Synchrony and diachrony of English periphrastic causatives: a cognitive perspective'.
 PhD 2003.
-Lectureship at Lancaster.
+Senior lectureship at Lancaster.